-People also believe about the Hindu deity Krishna, for which Holi is called Rangpanchami in commemoration of divine love of Radha.
-The dark skin of Krishna always despaired about his likeness of girls towards him for which his mother asked him to approach Radha and color her face with the color he desires.
-Since then, the coloring of Radha’s face came to be Holi.
+People also believe about the Hindu deity Krishna, for which Holi is called Rangpanchami in commemoration of the divine love of Radha.
+The dark skin of Krishna always despaired about his likeness of girls towards him for which his mother asked him to approach Radha and colour her face with the colour he desires.
+Since then, the colouring of Radha’s face came to be Holi.
 This is the main reason for celebrating Holi.

 What do The Colors in Holi Represent?